xigxog/kubefox/docs/getting_started/tutorials/graphql.md

 The App in dev-john is unchanged.
 As it should be.

-Our new deploying with our gender modifications - `graphql-feature` - is running and we can access it.
+Our new deployment with our gender modifications - `graphql-feature` - is running and we can access it.
 We just need to include query parameters on the URL.

 [http://localhost:8080/john/hasura/heroes?kf-dep=graphql-feature&kf-ve=dev-john](http://localhost:8080/john/hasura/heroes?kf-dep=graphql-feature&kf-ve=dev-john){:target="_blank"}